shizuka/shizuka-hokora/_posts/2019-04-02-carbon-under-pressure.md

 James caught himself retreating into his shoulders.
 "Will it hurt?"

 Dr. Sepulveda sighed, his smile still in place.
 "There's a chance.
 Depends what you're turning into.
-Once we pin down your species we can prescribe something to help smooth the transformation.
+Once we pin down your species, we can prescribe something to help smooth the transformation.
 No doubt you've noticed your girlfriend's tail is still growing."
 He chuckled gently, a deep, yet comforting boom.
-"All my patients so far have said it never *hurt*, but there's plenty of discomfort to going around.
+"All my patients so far have said it never *hurt*, but there's plenty of discomfort to go around.
 You've probably been itching a lot this week, can you imagine how much it sucked to grow *this*?"
 He shook his head a couple times, his mane waving all over, earning a small laugh from James.
 "But like I said, anthropic shift gets in and gets done before you know it."